 A crucial part of arch building is the temporary formwork used to support the arch during construction, otherwise known as the centering.
 The centering is necessary as the arch cannot support itself until it is completely finished.

 In fact, this centering is as critical as the arch itself; the arch cannot be made without it, and not only must this form be exactly the shape the arch is to be, it must be able to support the entire weight of the stonework, which weight is enormous.
 As a historical example of the last point, when building a large stone arch bridge over Hickory Creek in Butler County, Kansas, C. C. Jamison had the expensive misfortune of complete failure of his centering, with the resultant collapse of the uncompleted arch, forcing him to start over.
 C. C. Jamison did eventually succeed with this bridge, as anyone driving over this beautiful stone arch bridge today can testify.
 The strength of the centering is crucial.

 Even if the centering does not fail, it can distort under the weight of the arch, causing the resultant arch to be weak.
 For larger arches, some form of truss-work is used to increase the strength of the centering.
-Ironically, the centering is something of a bridge in its own right — not only must it be strong enough to support several tons of masonry, but it also must be placed firmly enough that it won’t be washed out during any high water events which occur during construction.
+Ironically, the centering is something of a bridge in its own right.
+After all, the centering must be strong enough to support several tons of masonry and be designed such that it won’t be washed out during any high water events which occur during construction.